aau-claaudia/hpc/docs/ai-lab/guides/monitoring.md

 ## Checking GPU utilization
 Monitoring GPU utilization is a good practice for optimizing the performance of your jobs running, particularly if you intend to utilize multiple GPUs and verify their utilization.
 The guide below will provide step-by-step instructions on how to monitor GPU utilization using a Python script.

-??? news "Guide on how to check GPU utilization"
+??? info "Guide on how to check GPU utilization"

     ### Start a job with GPU allocation